AdobeDocs/commerce-merchant-services.en/help/payment-services/payments-options.md

 Enable [credit card vaulting](#vaulting) for your stores to allow shoppers to vault (save) their credit card information for a fast checkout later.

-You can configure [!UICONTROL Credit Card Fields] in the store configuration or the Payment Services Home.
+You can configure [!UICONTROL Credit Card Fields] in the store configuration or the [!DNL Payment Services] Home.
 See [Settings](settings.md#credit-card-fields) for more information.

 You can also change the layout, width, height, and outer styling of the credit card fields.
 See [PayPal documentation](https://developer.paypal.com/docs/checkout/advanced/customize/card-field-style/) for more information.